Rxann/Abt-me/README.md

 - 👋 Hi, I’m @Rxann
-- 👀 I’m interested in Learning and coding
+- 👀 I’m interested in Coding and Minecraft!
-- 🌱 I’m currently learning Python and Data Science
+- 🌱 I’m currently learning Rust and other tech!
-- 💞️ I’m looking to collaborate on nothing atm
+- 💞️ I’m looking to collaborate on Cash (My toy programming language made in Rust!)
 - 📫 How to reach me n/a

 <!---